-Cinnamon Apple Pancakes are like having dessert for breakfast!
-The cinnamon apples + sweet whipped topping make these an irresistible vegan breakfast!
-Everyone will be asking for more pancakes.
+Cinnamon Apple Pancakes are a decadent weekend breakfast!
+The cinnamon apples and sweet whipped topping make these vegan pancakes irresistible!
+Everyone will be asking for more!

 For a quick, grab-n-go breakfast, a slice of sweet vegan banana bread never disappoints.